12 Day Wild Tasmania Tour - 10th Nov 2021 only

 Our destination today is the Cradle Mountain, Lake St Clair NP and there should be some free time this afternoon before we depart for the Tasmanian Devil Sanctuary for an evening guided tour.
 Devils are primarily a nocturnal species therefore far more active at night, so environmentally sensitive lighting is used with a focus on the social interactions and feeding habits of these unique carnivores.
 The sanctuaries Tasmanian Devil population forms of the nation- wide captive breeding program, they have a field monitoring program and orphan rehabilitation.

-Overnight accommodation- Cradle Mountain Hotel, standard rooms with en-suites (2 night stay)
+Overnight accommodation- Peppers Cradle Mountain Lodge, Pencil Pine Cabins with en-suites (2 night stay)

 You have the whole day to explore Cradle Mountain at your leisure.
 There are a range of walks available to you from short walks under an hour to longer walks of 4-5hours, including the famous Dove Lake Walk (approx 2 hours).
 We would also recommend a visit to "Waldheim", the rustic chalet that was once home for Gustav Weindorfer, the founding father of the Cradle Mountain- Lake St Clair NP.
 Stop by, and let the displays inside tell you the story of it's past.
 The area in which the chalet is set is simply beautiful.